 - Assemble the salad.
 Add the spring mix (or other salad greens of your choice) to a large bowl.
 Add the chopped fennel and shallots.
 Lastly, add the navel orange and grapefruit.

 - Make the dressing.
-Combine 3 to 4 tablespoons of olive oil with the lemon juice, minced garlic, sumac, dried oregano, and some kosher salt and black pepper in a measuring jug and stir/whisk to combine.
+To a liquid measuring cup, add the olive oil, lemon juice, minced garlic, sumac, dried oregano, and a pinch of kosher salt and black pepper.
+Whisk to combine.

 - Serve.
 Pour the dressing over the salad and gently toss to combine.
 Transfer to as serving bowl or platter to serve.